-This is the continuation from the previous post where I talked about what StudySpanish is and its main contents.
+This is the continuation of the previous post where I talked about what StudySpanish is and its main contents.
 If you haven’t read that yet I suggest you do so.
 Now, let’s continue with the rest of it.

 There are 2 types of membership levels.

 - Free – obviously you can only get access to the free ones.
 In my opinion, this is the best of all the free stuff you can get on the internet because the contents are as good as the paid ones.

 - Premium – there are 2 types of Premium, Monthly Premium and 6 Month Premium.
 For both memberships, you get access to the same content.
 The only difference is the period length.
 One you’ve to pay monthly whereas the other you only pay once in every 6 months.

 Spanish Grammar (Gramática Española)

 StudySpanish has its own app called Spanish Grammar which I had mentioned before.
 You don’t have to log in to your account to use it.
 However, it doesn’t include the exercise and only covers the grammar info.

 Note: Click the link above if you want to download the app.
 To avoid confusion, make sure it has the image with Gramática Española written on it because there is another app with the same name.
 In case the link doesn’t work search for the keyword ‘Spanish grammar app Buffalo software’.

 I knew about the website when I first started using the app.
 At that time, I just glanced at it and thought it was just the website version of the app.

 Camino del éxito (Path Of Success)

 It’s a product of StudySpanish.
 It comes in 2 types, CDs, and digital downloads.
 They combine what’s in the course with the content on the website, making it work together side by side.
 You can try the free samples before actually buying them.

 I haven’t tried this one yet so I can’t really say much about it other than what’s written on their page.
 If there’s one thing I like about their course is their transparency as shown below.
 If you want something, work for it!